min02choi/min02choi.github.io/_posts/2022-09-22-inteliJ-Github-Test.md

 toc_sticky: true
 ---

-## Upload From inteliJ
+## Upload From intelliJ
 ===============
 ***
 ### How to use MarkDown
 ***
-this file is pushed from inteliJ
+this file is pushed from intelliJ
 >testing
 > >wow...</br>
 > >testing